List of Marvel Comics characters: K: Kronos

-Kronos is a fictional character appearing in American comic books published by Marvel Comics.
+Kronos is a character appearing in American comic books published by Marvel Comics.

 Kronos is an Eternal and the brother of Uranos who became a cosmic entity as a result of his experiments.

 Krugarr

-Krugarr is a fictional character appearing in American comic books published by Marvel Comics.
-He is a Sorcerer Supreme in the Earth-691 timeline of the fictional Marvel Universe.
+Krugarr is a character appearing in American comic books published by Marvel Comics.
+He is a Sorcerer Supreme in the Earth-691 timeline of the Marvel Universe.

-Krugarr appeared in the Marvel Cinematic Universe film Guardians of the Galaxy Vol. 2 (2017).

-Publication history

-Krugarr first appeared in Guardians of the Galaxy Annual #1 and was created by Jim Valentino.

-Fictional character biography
+Earth-691 version

 In the 22nd century, Doctor Strange finds a Lem named Krugarr on the planet Lemista.
 He agrees to become Strange's apprentice and learn the ways of magic.
 Krugarr later succeeds Strange as the Sorcerer Supreme.
 Strange, who takes on the title of the Ancient One, is later slain by the villain Dormammu.

 Krugarr takes on Talon as an apprentice.
 Talon later declares that Krugarr was forced to reject him for not being able to keep up with his studies.
 Despite this, the two entities remain friends.
 Talon attributes this to being a 'nice flake'.
 Despite the lack of studying, Krugarr has managed to teach Talon simple magic, such as levitation.

 During a battle with a murderous gang of vigilantes, Major Victory is shot in the head.
 Hollywood brings him to Krugarr, who manages to save his life.
 During this incident, they share a psychic link, which lasts long after Major Victory is healed.

 Some time later, the world that is controlled by the entity Mainframe is rocked with disasters due to the interference of an ancient Earth virus.
 Krugarr is summoned by Martinex via the highly advanced 'Star' worn by Guardians and their allies.
 Krugarr, who had just established his Sanctum Sanctorum on his homeworld of Lem, regretfully declines because there is a crisis growing in the "Dark Dimensions".
 Krugarr's telepathically sends Hollywood to help.
 Hollywood joins with several other powerful superheroes to save the innocent survivors of Mainframe's world.
 This spurs the creation of the Galactic Guardians.

-Powers and abilities

-As a Sorcerer Supreme, Krugarr has the ability to perform a great many magical spells such as mystic bolts, flight, astral projection, and calling upon various magical entities.

-Other versions
+Earth-616 version

 The Earth-616 version of Krugarr appeared during the Infinity War storyline as a member of the Mourners.